ubernostrum/webcolors/docs/faq.rst

 for no real gain.
-Real-world use cases tend to involve working directly with the actual values, so settling on conventions for how to represent them as Python types, and then offering a function-based interface, accomplishes everything needed without the addtional indirection layer of having to instantiate and serialize a color-wrapping object.
+Real-world use cases tend to involve working directly with the actual values, so settling on conventions for how to represent them as Python types, and then offering a function-based interface, accomplishes everything needed without the additional indirection layer of having to instantiate and serialize a color-wrapping object.